-In our digital world, the vast majority of us utilize the facilities on the web payment strategies like PayPal or credit and check cards to make our purchases.
-In a report released by the American Banking Association, there were 486 million open MasterCard at the finish of 2018.
+In our digital world, most of us utilize the facilities on the web payment strategies like PayPal or credit and check cards to make our purchases.
+In a report released by the American Banking Association, 486 million open MasterCard at the finish of 2018.
 Considering there are somewhat more than 330 million American natives, it’s safe to say that we’re a nation of charge card darlings.
-Writing Manual checks and online checks or balancing your checkbook is something you’re bound to find in a motion picture from the early ’90s than to actually do anymore.
+Writing Manual checks and online checks or balancing your checkbook is something you’re bound to find in a motion picture from the early ’90s than to do anymore.
 So are personal checks relevant in 2019?
 Are they necessary?
-Can they do anything that a charge card, digital currency or online payment platform can’t?
-However the technological revolution has hit banking industry and financial scenario,it is a fact that majority of the professionals still depend on manual checks and online checks for their banking transactions.
+Can they do anything that a charge card, digital currency, or online payment platform can’t?
+However, the technological revolution has hit the banking industry and financial scenario; it is a fact that the majority of the professionals still depend on manual checks and online checks for their banking transactions.

-Those who write a check also prefer paying by check, that he can clearly mention what that payment for at memo part of the checks without giving any confusion and this can be utilized as a contract between payer and receiver once any dispute comes.
-This is absolutely not possible when you pay by credit card debit card or any electronic transfer.
-Manual checks and online checks can be used as an advance payment, this way the receiver has confidence he got the payment in the hand and the payee has the comfort having his cash in the bank-not cashed until the service or Merchant received.
+Those who write a check also prefer paying by check; he can mention what that payment is for at the memo part of the checks without any confusion.
+It can be utilized as a contract between the payer and receiver once any dispute comes.
+It is not possible when you pay by credit card, debit card, or any electronic transfer.
+Manual checks and online checks can use as an advance payment.
+This way, the receiver has confidence he got the amount in hand, and the payee has the comfort of having his cash in the bank-not cashed until the service or Merchant received it.

 Practical aspects of Manual checks and online checks

 When it comes to paying for things or sending money, the use of personal checks often comes to mind.
-In an age where people are paying for things online more and more, it can almost make you wonder if sending checks is even a safe process anymore.
-This can honestly be considered evidence of the power of marketing because you are actually incredibly more likely to end up with lost money or compromised data paying online rather than paying with Manual checks and online checks.
+In an age where people are paying for something online, it can almost make you wonder if sending checks is even a safe process anymore.
+It can honestly consider evidence of the power of marketing because you are incredibly more likely to end up with lost money or compromised data paying online rather than paying with Manual checks and online checks.

-Mailing Manual checks and online checks
+Mailing manual checks and online checks

 There is a far greater chance that your Manual checks and online checks will arrive safely and securely than end up in the hands of a potential thief or lost to the mailing system.
 Overall, it is truly a secure process.
 While you should always do your best to make sure that you are keeping track of your check and obscuring the fact that it is a check, these are simple precautions to take when ensuring the safety of your money.
 The post office can handle the rest.